 Senior Dharma Teacher Zenkei Blanche Hartman served as an abbess at San Francisco Zen Center — one of the first women to lead a Zen training temple outside of Asia.
-After she died in 2016 at the age of 90, I wrote a short remembrance of my encounter with her several years earlier.
+When she died in 2016 at the age of 90, I wrote a short remembrance of my encounter with her several years earlier.

 I had decided to take advantage of the Zen Center’s generous, open-ended offer for anyone to do dokusan with a teacher at their City Center.
 Since Blanche Hartman was the only one there older than myself and I’d never actually met her face to face, I signed up for an interview with her.

 Because our meeting was during the center’s 5:30 morning zazen (meditation), I drove down to Berkeley the day before and stayed at my brother’s overnight.

 With the first morning light I crossed the Bay Bridge to the Zen Center in the lower Haight, a lovely old brick building designed by Julia Morgan for a Jewish women’s home, with a large ballroom in the basement — an ideal space for a Zendo (meditation hall).

 I went up the steps and knocked on the massive door.
 A young lady in black robes answered and directed me to a small room on the corner of the top floor.
 After the ritual bell ringing and bows I folded myself into the half lotus and sat facing Blanche Hartman a foot or two in front of me.